 What is soil subsidence exactly?

 Subsidence is the lowering of the soil surface as the result of compaction, consolidation and loss of volume (carbon) due to oxidation and erosion.
 Peat soils comprise of 10% accumulated organic materials and 90% of water.
-When drained, the peat oxidises and all peat above the drainage level will eventually be lost.
-In areas with polders and pump-operated drainage the soil may subside below the gravity-drainage limit.
+When drained, the peat oxidises and all the peat above the drainage level will eventually be lost.
+In areas with polders and pump-operated drainage the soil will continue to subside below the gravity-drainage limit.

 Subsidence and flooding

-Subsidence and the related flood risk is a well-known and inevitable phenomenon in all places in the world where lowland peatlands have been converted to drainage-dependent land-uses, such as in the UK (Somerset), USA (New Orleans, Everglades), northern Germany, Denmark the US Everglades Swamps and for example the Netherlands where a large part of the highly populated west is situated below sea-level as a result of soil subsidence.
+Subsidence and the related flood risk is a well-known and inevitable phenomenon in all places in the world where lowland peatlands have been converted to drainage-dependent land-uses, such as in the UK (Somerset), USA (New Orleans, Everglades), northern Germany, Denmark, and for example the Netherlands where a large part of the highly populated west is situated below sea-level as a result of soil subsidence.